markostanimirovic/juliette/README.md

 ## Architecture

 Juliette doesn't have a much less complex execution flow than NgRx, but one part of the architecture is different.
-Merging action and reducer into handler will reduce the boilerplate and will not make a mess in complex systems.
+Merging action and reducer into the handler will reduce the boilerplate and will not make a mess in complex systems.
 Let's look at the diagram.

 ![Juliette Architecture](https://i.ibb.co/nBK3Wk3/juliette-architecture.png)